nflverse/nflfastR/README.md

 extend the EPA model to work better in the early 2000s, we are very open to contributions from others.

+## Data repository

-Even though `nflfastR` is very fast, for completed seasons we recommend downloading the data from [here](https://github.com/guga31bb/nflfastR-data) as in Examples 4 and
-7. These data sets include play-by-play data of complete seasons going back to 2000 and we will update them in 2020 once the season starts.
+Even though `nflfastR` is very fast, **for completed seasons we recommend downloading the data from [here](https://github.com/guga31bb/nflfastR-data) as in Examples 4 and 7 above**.
+These data sets include play-by-play data of complete seasons going back to 2000 and we will update them in 2020 once the season starts.
 The files contain both regular season and postseason data, and one can use game\_type or week to figure out which games occurred in the postseason.
 Data are available as either .csv or .rds, but if you’re using R, the .rds files are much smaller and thus faster to download.

 `fast_scraper` can also scrape the 1999 season.
 However, several games of the 1999 season are missing play-by-play data completely. `nflfastR`